Can I access the Law Library if I am not a Georgetown Law Student? Is the library open to the public? Who may use the library?

 Answer

-If there is a Law Library book that you're interested in borrowing, please always consult your home library.
-We cannot act on requests sent to us from individuals who are not directly affiliated with Georgetown University Law Center as current Georgetown Law faculty, law staff, or law student.
-Your own home library will be able to assist you in obtaining reading materials.
+If there is a title found in the Law Library catalog that interests you, please always consult your home library.
+We cannot act on requests sent to us from individuals who are not directly affiliated with Georgetown University Law Center as current Georgetown Law Faculty, Law Staff, or Law Students.
+Your own home library will be able to assist you in obtaining reading materials, and not necessarily the Law Library's copy.

 Please contact Georgetown Law Special Collections directly regarding materials that they house.